Meet the Team

 The key cause that sits behind the Trafficking of Persons is extreme poverty.
 When a woman has no other way of reasonably earning money to sustain herself or her family, she will become desperate.
 Poor choices, including the high prospect of abuse result in a downward spiral.

 People in poverty do not have access to the commercial lending banks.
 Where finance may be available, unscrupulous loan sharks take advantage of borrowers by charging exorbitant interest, leading the family into perpetual poverty.
 This can lead to the selling of their children or carrying incredible levels of debt that continues over several generations.
 Women seeking to finance a small business such as tailoring, selling or small-scale manufacturing are locked into this poverty cycle.
-They, again, get desperate and are easily coerced into forced labor or trafficking.
+They, again, get desperate and are easily coerced into forced labor or trafficking, or the trafficking/forced labor/cybersex exploitation of their own children.

 The solution for children starts with mom, and Microfinance is the key to addressing this – a proven model for people to start pulling themselves out of poverty.